 If you are a physician and are looking for a guide on medical malpractice – here is a link to this topic from the doctor’s viewpoint:

-There are three essential elements to proving a claim for medical negligence.
+There are three essential elements to proving a West Virginia claim for medical negligence.
 They are as follows:

 Each of these elements is discussed in more detail below.

-The “Standard of Care” is what a reasonably prudent medical care provider within the same field or specialty should do in caring for you under the circumstances.
+The “Standard of Care” in a West Virginia medical malpractice cause of action is what a reasonably prudent medical care provider within the same field or specialty should do in caring for you under the circumstances.
 In the vast majority of cases, in order to prove that a healthcare provider’s care fell below the standard of care, which is also referred to as a “breach” of the standard of care, the testimony of another healthcare provider, within the same specialty or practice area, will be required to establish what a reasonably prudent healthcare provider should have done under the circumstances.

 If you are wondering – “why does he keep saying ‘healthcare provider’ and ‘medical treatment provider,’ why not say ‘doctor’?” – the more general terms such as “healthcare provider” are used to refer to both doctors, nurses, hospitals, private practices, physician’s assistants, therapists, technicians, technologists and any ancillary staff at a hospital or medical practice who engages in medical care.
 Physicians are not the only medical providers who can be liable for errors in providing medical care.

 For a more in-depth discussion of the term “standard of care” from a physician’s standpoint, please refer to the following ncbi.nlm.nih.gov standard of care article.

 In order to prevail in a West Virginia claim alleging medical malpractice, causation is an essential element.
 Courts require you to prove that the injury was actually caused by the negligent medical treatment, and that it proximately resulted therefrom.